Should Racehorses Be Medicated?

 On a sunny April day at Santa Anita, Kathy Guillermo looked out at the famed race track, aware that many who work there, consider her the enemy.

-But Guillermo, a senior vice president with PETA – People for the Ethical Treatment of Animals – says she doesn't.
-After 11 year of working to reform racing, and the cluster of 26 horse deaths at Santa Anita, Guillermo says it's time to right the sport's wrongs.
+Guillermo is a senior vice president with PETA – People for the Ethical Treatment of Animals.
+After 11 years of working to reform racing, and the cluster of 26 horse deaths at Santa Anita, Guillermo says it's time to right the sport's wrongs.
 Especially, the issue of medication.

 "As a veterinarian I know once said, race horse is not a diagnosis," says Guillermo.
 "And yet that's the way these animals are treated.
 Meaning, that just by virtue of being a thoroughbred on a racetrack, you are medicated."